mongodb/mongo-c-driver/doc/bulk.rst

 .. tip::

   Though the following API will work with all versions of MongoDB, it is designed to be used with MongoDB versions >= 2.6.
-Much better bulk insert performance can be achieved with older versions of MongoDB through the deprecated :symbol:`mongoc_collection_insert_bulk() <mongoc_collection_insert_bulk>` method.
+Much better bulk insert performance can be achieved with older versions of MongoDB through the deprecated :symbol:`mongoc_collection_insert_bulk()` method.

 Ordered Bulk Write Operations
 -----------------------------